-- 1. The Company is owned as to 52.5% by Hing Gut Limited.
-Hing Gut Limited is owned as to 90% by Mr. Tang Hing Keung and as to 10% by Ms. Au Fung Yee.
-Under the SFO, Mr. Tang Hing Keung is deemed to be interested in the same number of Shares held by Hing Gut Limited.
+- 1. The Company is owned as to 52.5% by Hing Gut.
+Hing Gut is owned as to 90% by Mr. Tang Hing Keung and as to 10% by Ms. Au Fung Yee.
+Under the SFO, Mr. Tang Hing Keung is deemed to be interested in the same number of Shares held by Hing Gut.
 Ms. Au Fung Yee is the wife of Mr. Tang Hing Keung.
 Under the SFO, Ms. Au Fung Yee is deemed to be interested in the same number of Shares in which Mr. Tang Hing Keung is interested and is deemed to be interested. - 2.
-On 8 January 2019, the Company was notified that Hing Gut Limited, a controlling shareholder of the Company, had pledged an aggregate of 210,000,000 ordinary shares in the issued share capital of the Company (the "Pledged Shares") in favour of Kingston Finance Limited, an independent third party, as security for a loan provided by Kingston Finance Limited to one of the beneficial owners of Hing Gut Limited.
-The Pledged Shares represent approximately 52.5% of the issued share capital of the Company as at the date of publication of this report.
+On 8 January 2019, the Company was notified that Hing Gut, a controlling shareholder of the Company, had pledged the Pledged Shares in favour of Kingston Finance Limited, an independent third party, as security for a loan provided by Kingston Finance Limited to one of the beneficial owners of Hing Gut.
+The Pledged Shares represent approximately 52.5% of the issued share capital of the Company as at 31 March 2020.

-The aforesaid Pledged Shares does not fall within the scope of Rule 17.19 of the GEM Listing Rules.
+The aforesaid Pledged Shares do not fall within the scope of Rule 17.19 of the GEM Listing Rules.

-Save as disclosed above, as at 31 March 2019, the Directors were not aware of any persons who or entities which had interests or short positions in the Shares or underlying Shares, which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which would be required, pursuant to section 336 of the SFO, to be recorded in the register referred to therein.
+Save as disclosed above, as at 31 March 2020, the Directors were not aware of any persons who or entities which had interests or short positions in the Shares or underlying Shares, which would fall to be disclosed to the Company under the provisions of Divisions 2 and 3 of Part XV of the SFO, or which would be required, pursuant to section 336 of the SFO, to be recorded in the register referred to therein.